-The interviews are conducted annually with the interviewer briefing occurring in mid-August each year.
+The interviews are conducted annually with the interviewer briefing occurring at the end of July- mid August each year.
 In wave 1, all but a few interviews were completed by December 2001.
 From wave 2 onwards, the fieldwork has been extended by several months into the following year to focus on tracking and interviewing hard-to-find cases.

 Table 8.4 provides details of the fieldwork dates and Table 8.5 shows how the individual interviews are spread across each fieldwork period.
+The fieldwork period for wave 11 was extended due to the addition of the Top-Up sample.

 For those interviewed in the next wave, most are interviewed within one month of the anniversary of the previous interview (as shown in Table 8.6).
-Up to 4 per cent of the interviews are, however, conducted three or more months before or after the anniversary of the interview in the previous wave.
+Approximately 4 per cent of the interviews are, however, conducted three or more months before or after the anniversary of the interview in the previous wave.